SpektraSystems/Introduction-to-Hyperscale-Citus-on-Azure-Database-for-PostgreSQL/Exercise4.md

 > **Note**: If you are stuck in the results view, type q and press Enter to quit view mode

-So far the queries have involved the github_events exclusively, but we can combine this information with github_users.
+So far the queries have involved the github_events table exclusively, but we can combine this information with github_users.
 Since we sharded both users and events on the same identifier (user_id), the rows of both tables with matching user IDs will be co-located on the same database nodes and can easily be joined.
 If we join our query on user_id, the Hyperscale (Citus) controller will push the join execution down into shards for execution in parallel on worker nodes.

 10. In the bash console copy and paste the following to find the users who created the greatest number of repositories